Generative Transformer for Accurate and Reliable Salient Object Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{V}isual salient object detection (SOD) \cite{scrn_sal,wei2020f3net,ucnet_sal,fan2020bbs,jing2020weakly,imagesaliency,SOD_Survey_TPAMI_2021,Zhang_2018_CVPR,deepusps} aims to localize the regions of an image that attract human attention, which is usually defined as a binary segmentation task.
-There are two types of settings for static image based saliency detection, namely RGB image saliency detection \cite{wei2020f3net,scrn_sal} and RGB-D image pair saliency detection \cite{fan2020bbs,ucnet_jornal}.
-The former involves two variables, namely the RGB image $x$ and its corresponding ground truth saliency map $y$.
-The conventional practice of RGB image-based saliency detection aims to train a model to achieve a mapping from the input space (RGB image) to the output space (saliency map), which is usually defined as a single modal problem.
-The main focus of existing RGB image based saliency detection models is achieving structure-accurate prediction with effective high/low level feature aggregation or structure-aware loss functions.
-RGB-D image pair-based saliency detection involves three main variables, including the input image $x$, depth $d$ and ground truth saliency map $y$.
-The model is then trained to map $x$ and $d$ to the saliency map $y$.
-With extra geometric information from the depth data, RGB-D saliency detection is usually defined as a multi-modal learning problem, and the main focus of existing models \cite{dmra_iccv19,Fu2020JLDCF,fan2020bbs,jing2021_complementary} is to design multi-modal learning frameworks for effective RGB feature and depth feature fusion.
+\IEEEPARstart{V}isual salient object detection (SOD) \cite{zhuge2023salient,scrn_sal,wei2020f3net,zhang2021_ucnet,fan2020bbs,jing2020weakly,imagesaliency,SOD_Survey_TPAMI_2021,Zhang_2018_CVPR,deepusps,Miao_2021_ACM_MM,xu2021locate,wu2022edn,yang2022biconnet} aims to localize and segment the regions of an image that attract human attention, which is usually defined as a binary segmentation task.
+Depending on whether unimodal data (\ie~RGB image) or multimodal data (\ie~RGB-D data) is used, the majority of salient object detection models can be roughly divided into RGB image saliency detection \cite{wei2020f3net,scrn_sal,xu2021locate,wu2022edn,yang2022biconnet} and RGB-D image pair saliency detection \cite{fan2020bbs,zhang2021_ucnet}.
+The former involves two variables, namely the RGB image $x$ and its corresponding ground truth saliency map $y$, while the extra depth data $d$ is involved in the latter, making it a multimodal learning task.

+Given the one-to-one mapping formulation, and the backbone-dependent network structures, the main focus of conventional deep RGB image-based saliency detection models is achieving structure-preserving prediction with effective high/low level feature aggregation.
+On the other hand, as a multimodal learning task, the basic assumption of RGB-D saliency detection is that the extra depth data can bring informative geometric information, which can be complementary to the appearance information from the RGB image.
+In this case, the main focus of existing RGB-D SOD models \cite{dmra_iccv19,Fu2020JLDCF,fan2020bbs,jing2021_complementary} is to extensively utilize the geometric information for effective multimodal learning.